Brodinlab/maternal_abs/README.md

 Here are scripts to perform analysis of systematic viral epitope scanning (VirScan).
 The principles behind the codes were described in [Xu et al. (2015)] (http://doi.org/10.1126/science.aaa0698)

-The scripts have been used to obtain the results published in ‘The repertoire of maternal anti.viral antibodies in human newborns’ paper.
+The scripts have been used to obtain the results published in ‘The repertoire of maternal anti-viral antibodies in human newborns’ paper.

 # Dependencies
 - Bowtie/1.0.2